Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots

 \subsection{RQ3 - Discrimination}

-In this third RQ we studied the extent to which the proposed metrics can distinguish successful and failing task executions.
+In this third RQ we studied the extent to which the uncertainty and quality metrics can distinguish successful and failing task executions.
 Tables~\ref{tab:RQ3_OpenVLA}, \ref{tab:RQ3_pi0}, and \ref{tab:RQ3_spatialVLA} present statistical comparisons of the uncertainty and quality metrics between successful tasks of different quality levels and failing tasks.
 As observed in the aforementioned tables, the differences varied depending on the model, task, and classification of task success.